William Beebe: Haiti and Bermuda

-By this point in his life Beebe was developing a close friendship with the American romance novelist Elswyth Thane, who had met Beebe in 1925.
+By this point in his life Beebe was developing a close friendship with Helen Ricker, an American romance novelist who went by the pen name of Elswyth Thane, who had met Beebe in 1925.
 Very little of their early correspondence survives, but Elswyth had idolized Beebe for years, and her first novel Riders of the Wind was devoted to him.
 The novel was an account of a young woman who falls in love with and eventually marries, a much older adventurer who strongly resembled Beebe.Matsen 2005 Beebe and Elswyth were married on September 22, 1927, when Beebe was 50.
 Due to Elswyth's tendency to misrepresent her age, conflicting accounts exist of how old she was when she and Beebe were married, ranging from 23 to 28.
 Elswyth and Beebe had an open marriage, in which neither expected sexual exclusivity from the other so long as their life together was not damaged.

 Although Riders of the Wind was partially based on Beebe's pheasant expedition, Elswyth did not enjoy Beebe's current research.
 She disliked the heat of the tropics and was unwilling to go with Beebe to Kartabo.
 As a compromise, Beebe decided to continue his marine research in Bermuda, where she and Beebe had spent their honeymoon.
 Bermuda's governor Louis Bols introduced Beebe to Prince George, who was fascinated by Beebe's books, and Prince George persuaded Beebe to take him helmet diving.
 Governor Bols and Prince George subsequently offered Beebe Nonsuch Island, a 25 acre island off the east coast of Bermuda, for use as a research station.